mpetrole/ipcheck/README.md

 so it is not necessary to put only domains.
 It will also ignore blank lines.

 Requires at least Ruby 2.x

+Need Ruby?
+Linux - it's probably available as a package in your package manager.
+Windows - use this https://rubyinstaller.org/.
+Mac - I recommend RVM https://rvm.io/rvm/install